Classroom training courses

 - Processing and approving expenses (runs monthly)

-- Online University Financial regulations course (mandatory for Finance department staff and any staff with a University Purchase card)
+- University financial regulations e-learning course (mandatory for Finance department staff and any staff with a University Purchase card)

 - If you receive an email from Accounts Payable telling you that the invoice received is a higher value than your order follow these steps: "Out of tolerance" training video (via Panopto, login required)

 The University is a member of British University Finance Directors Group (BUFDG) and therefore University staff have access to several online courses on the BUFDG website including introductions to higher education finance, procurement, fraud, bribery and cost modelling.
 University staff do need to register to access the courses.